 Monitor subscriber activity.

 Check the open rate of your emails, and see which subscribers are letting your messages collect cobwebs in their inbox.
-Send a follow up email to subscribers with greatest inactivity.
-This is often a “We Miss You” email (haven’t we all received those?), and may offer a small discount to encourage purchase and reengagement with your brand.
+Send a follow-up email to subscribers with the greatest inactivity.
+This is often a “We Miss You” email (haven’t we all received those?) and may offer a small discount to encourage purchase and reengagement with your brand.
 Alternatively, you can create a segment for customers with the highest conversions through email.
 Invite them into a loyalty program, or ask them if they’d like to be a brand ambassador.
 Brand ambassadors are excellent opportunities for free press for your business, and solidify the relationship with what is likely a lifelong customer.

 Don’t forget to reach out to customers who disappeared before completing purchase.

 A reported 68% of buyers will leave a website before completing checkout.
-There are a variety of reasons for for abandoning a cart and respective solutions (which we recommend you taking a look, to be safe).
+There are a variety of reasons for abandoning a cart and respective solutions (which we recommend you taking a look at, to be safe).
 It never hurts to send Houdini an email reminding them that they have items waiting in their shopping cart.
 Make sure these emails are friendly and non-invasive.
 The last thing you want to do is pressure a buyer, or make them feel guilty.